andy192700/psdoframework/Documentation/Testing.md

 Full examples are included in the [sample project](../Sample/).

-Adding tests can be done 3 ways - see the add-process, add-module and add-test functions [here](./CLIFunctions.md).
+Adding tests can be done 3 ways - see the add-process, add-module, add-composer and add-test functions [here](./CLIFunctions.md).

-To run tests see the [run-tests](./CLIFunctions.md#run-tests) function.
+To run tests see the [test](./CLIFunctions.md#test) function.

 ## Writing Process Tests
 Once an associated test file is created for a Process, e.g. if a process named "DoSomething.ps1" exists in the root of the Processes directory and a Test named "DoSomethingTests.ps1" exists in the root of the "Tests/Processes" directory, then the test file "DoSomethingTests" will be able to use the type "DoSomething" without any intervention from a developer.
 This is because Processes are dot-sourced just before their associated tests run.

 To reference modules/namespaces required by tests, `using` statements are required so the test file has access to the required types/functions.

+## Writing Composer Tests
+Composer tests work in exactly the same way as Process tests do - where the `IComposer` implementation class is dot-sourced before the tests are ran thus giving the tests access to the type.

 ## Writing Modules Tests
-Differing slightly from Process Tests, a developer is required to import their module using a `using` statement at the top of the test file.
+Differing slightly from Process/Composer Tests, a developer is required to import their module using a `using` statement at the top of the test file.

 Then just like Process tests, enrich the test file with `using` statements as required.